ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/graphql-subscriptions-technologies.md

-Subscriptions are based on three technologies:
+To understand the fundamental of Subscriptions is convenient to  know these three technologies:

 1. [EventEmitter]({{site.baseurl}}/pages/event-emitters).
   - Review the chapter on